hilo2120/dashboard-structure/README.md

 # What is this?

-This is a Proposed Conceptual Structure For Dashboard Project
+This is a Proposed Conceptual Structure For Dashboard Project.

 ## Setup Tools